HansUXdev/COVID-CoWorking/vsc-extension-quickstart.md

 # Welcome to your VS Code Extension Pack

+Your documentation is literal maze of confusion and errors and needless steps...

 ## What's in the folder

 * This folder contains all of the files necessary for your extension pack.